 While it may sound like you need to get specific seeds for microgreens, since they are just smaller versions of the mature plants, you can use regular seeds to grow them.

 I like to get organic seeds for anything I’m growing, and True Leaf Market is a great place to do that.
-You can also grab organic radish microgreens seeds at Seed Savers, which have had great germination rates as well.
+You can also grab organic radish microgreens seeds, which have had great germination rates as well.

 2. Two Microgreens Trays (one with holes, and one without holes)

 Why two trays?

 Well, the top tray with the holes is the watering tray to allow for drainage.
 We don’t want the soil sitting in wetness, as that can cause all kinds of issues and drown the seeds.

 The tray on the bottom will help catch any water that drains through so our grow rooms aren’t a wet mess.
 This also allows us to bottom water the plants, which can help avoid fungus gnat problems and overwatering.

 You can use typical soil, or get more fancy with a soilless seed starting mix or coconut coir.